George Curzon, 1st Marquess Curzon of Kedleston: Relations with Lloyd George

 Curzon did not have David Lloyd George's support.
 Curzon and Lloyd George had disliked one another since the 1911 Parliament Crisis.
-The Prime Minister thought him overly pompous and self-important, and it was said that he used him as if he were using a Rolls-Royce to deliver a parcel to the station; Lloyd George said much later that Winston Churchill treated his ministers in a way that Lloyd George would never have treated his: "They were all men of substance — well, except Curzon."
+The Prime Minister thought him overly pompous and self-important, and it was said that he used him as if he were using a Rolls-Royce to deliver a parcel to the station; Lloyd George said much later that Winston Churchill treated his ministers in a way that Lloyd George would never have treated his: "Now my War Cabinet was different.
+They were all big men.
+I was never able to treat any of my colleagues the way Churchill treats all of his.
+Oh yes, there was one I treated that way — Curzon."
 Multiple drafts of resignation letters written at this time were found upon Curzon's death.
 Despite their antagonism, the two were often in agreement on government policy.
 Lloyd George needed the wealth of knowledge Curzon possessed so was both his biggest critic and, simultaneously, his largest supporter.
 Likewise, Curzon was grateful for the leeway he was allowed by Lloyd George when it came to handling affairs in the Middle East.

 Other cabinet ministers also respected his vast knowledge of Central Asia but disliked his arrogance and often blunt criticism.
 Believing that the Foreign Secretary should be non-partisan, he would objectively present all the information on a subject to the Cabinet, as if placing faith in his colleagues to reach the appropriate decision.
 Conversely, Curzon would take personally and respond aggressively to any criticism.

 It has been suggested that Curzon's defensiveness reflected institutional insecurity by the Foreign Office as a whole.
 During the 1920s the Foreign Office was often a passive participant in decisions which were mainly reactive and dominated by the prime minister.
 The creation of the job of Colonial Secretary, the Cabinet Office and the League of Nations added to the Foreign Office's insecurity.